Fora’s Take

 Where to stay

-Unlock perks by contacting Ashley to book your trip.
+Unlock perks by contacting our team of advisors to book your trip.

-Day 1: On your first of 7 days in Belize, relax
+Day 1: On Your First of 7 Days in Belize, Relax

 You'll most likely fly into Belize City, so it'll take a few transfers to get to your final destination, whether that's the beach or the jungle.
 Because it might take you a bit to get to your hotel, check in and just relax.
 Explore your nearby surroundings, take a dip in the Caribbean and have a few tropical drinks.

-Day 2: Visit a Mayan Ruin site
+Day 2: Visit a Mayan Ruin Site

 Belize is home to hundreds and hundreds of Mayan ruin sites, many of which haven't even been uncovered yet.
 Some of the most popular sites include Xunantunich, Caracol, Lamanai and Altun Hun, worthy excursions during your seven days in Belize.
-I highly recommend having a guide, as this will allow you to truly understand the site and the Mayans that lived there.
+We highly recommend having a guide, as this will allow you to truly understand the site and the Mayans that lived there.
 Don't forget to pack a hat, water and lots of sunscreen.

 Who doesn't want to zip-line through the jungle?
 Belize is known for having wonderful jungles to zip over and through if you're an adventure junkie.
 Arrange for a transfer into the jungle and strap in to soar hundreds of feet over the Belizean rainforests.
 Keep your eye out for wildlife!

-Day 4: Continue your 7 days in Belize at Actun Tunichil Muknal
+Day 4: Continue Your 7 Days in Belize at Actun Tunichil Muknal

 Tighten your hiking boots and get ready for the adventure of a lifetime.
 Today, we head to Actun Tunichil Muknal cave.
 This cave is known to be a sacred site for the Mayans.
 It was discovered somewhere between 300 and 600 AD, but didn't become an important spiritual site until somewhere between 700 and 900 AD.